 How Does It Work?

-By puncturing the viral Verrucae/wart with a sterile needle many times.
-This causes the viral particles to become exposed to the deeper layers of the skin and the fatty tissue beneath, where there is vast blood circulation.
+Puncturing the viral verruca/wart with a sterile needle many times causes the viral particles to become exposed to the deeper layers of the skin and the fatty tissue beneath, where there is vast blood circulation.

 What Does Falknor's Needling Involve?

-- Once the area is anethetised the area will be reduced to remove any overlying callus if necessary.
+2. Once the area is anaesthetised the area will be reduced to remove any overlying callus if necessary.

-- The podiatrist will carefully needle the verrucae to push the virus to the deeper layers of the skin to the body’s immune system can come into contact with the virus.
+3. The podiatrist will carefully needle the verrucae to push the virus to the deeper layers of the skin, so that the body’s immune system can come into contact with the virus.

-- A dressing will be applied once the treatment is complete and the podiatrist will provide you with the aftercare advice.
+4. A dressing will be applied once the treatment is complete and the podiatrist will provide you with aftercare advice.